nya3jp/tast/docs/quickstart.md

 If you build and run the test again, you should see it fail.

+## Next steps

 See [Writing Tests] for more information, and explore the [tast-tests repository] to see existing tests and related packages.

-## Next steps
+[Codelab #1] walks through the creation of a simple test.

 Additional Tast documentation is available in the [tast repository].